 - Creditworthiness.
 Car insurance companies evaluate credit because drivers with higher credit scores tend to have better driving records.

 - Type of policy and coverage level.
 Finally, the details of your policy and how much coverage you have will impact the price.
-A minimal liability-only policy will be significantly cheaper than a full coverage policy with additional riders since the insurer will be required to pay out much less if you’re in an accident.
+A minimal liability-only policy will be significantly cheaper than a full coverage policy with additional riders since the insurer must pay out much less if you’re in an accident.

 How do you lower car insurance rates to less than $100 per month?

-If you haven’t been able to find auto insurance coverage for under $100 a month, you’re not out of luck quite yet.
+If you haven’t found auto insurance coverage for under $100 a month, you’re not out of luck yet.
 There are a few steps you can take to help lower your rate.

 - Shop around.
-Your first step should be to get several quotes and compare different insurance carriers to see what they have to offer.
-This can easily be done online.
-Even if you’re happy with your current insurer, it doesn’t hurt to check out competitors’ rates every now and then to see if you could be paying less.
+Your first step should be getting several quotes and comparing different insurance carriers to see what they offer.
+This can be done online.
+Even if you’re happy with your current insurer, it doesn’t hurt to check out competitors’ rates now and then to see if you could be paying less.

 - Increase your deductible.
 That’s the amount you pay out of pocket before your insurance coverage kicks in when you file a claim.
 If you can afford it, carrying a higher deductible for comprehensive and collision coverage can reduce your monthly premium.

 - Update your mileage.
 Maybe you work from home now and no longer have a long commute.
 If you’re driving less, call your insurer and let them know.
 Your rate should drop as a result.